How smart SMBs use working capital loans to fund growth

 There are also companies using short-term financing on a procedural basis, and not only in response to an urgent need.
 You may need to pay suppliers at a faster cadence than you get paid by customers.
 That’s just the nature of the business model.

-In this case, a regular line of credit that you can dip into dynamically makes a lot of sense.
+In this case, a regular line of credit for working capital that you can dip into dynamically makes a lot of sense.
 This can help you turn a 15-day supplier payment term into 30 days, to line up with what you offer your own buyers.

 How real businesses use working capital loans